michellejm/ConflictUrbanism-InfraPolitics/Tutorials/02_Georeferencing.md

 Compare the georeferenced map with the Open Street Map layer.
 Make sure that features appear to match up closely:
 ![blank](https://github.com/michellejm/mapping_arch_urban_hums/blob/master/Images/georef23.png)

-In the next exercise you will be using the sheet you georeferenced here and digitizing some of the features from it.
+In the next section, you will be using the sheet you georeferenced here and digitizing some of the features from it.

+Export your georeferenced layer as a GeoTiff - be sure to select 'Rendered Image' and CRS 4326 (Psuedo Mercator).
+Rendered image will remove the black background.
+CRS 4326 because that is what all webmaps use and we will use this map in a webmap next.

-To complete this part of the tutorial, export your georeferenced layer as  Michelle at mam2518@columbia.edu
+Email the GeoTiff to Michelle at mam2518@columbia.edu

 ## Part II - Making Vector Data from Raster Data